 - A competent person should assess the risks associated with any job task in order to identify, control or eliminate any fall hazards.

-- Employees must insure that workers who use Fall Protection systems are adequately trained on the systems use.
+- Employees must ensure that workers who use Fall Protection systems are adequately trained on the systems use.

 - A rescue plan should be in place whenever a fall arrest system or safety net is used.